commercetools/telefonistka/docs/argocd.md

 ## AutoMerge "no diff" Promotion PRs

-When Telefonistka promote a change it copies the component older in its entirety, this can lead to situations where a promotion PR is opened but doesn't affect a promotion target, either because the nature of the change(whitespace/doc) or because the resulting rendered manifests doesn't change **for the target clusters** (like when you change a target-specific  Helm value/Kustomize configuration).
+When Telefonistka promote a change it copies the component folder in its entirety.
+This can lead to situations where a promotion PR is opened but does not affect a promotion target, either because the nature of the change (whitespace/doc) or because the resulting rendered manifests does not change **for the target clusters** (like when you change a target-specific Helm value/Kustomize configuration).

-In those cases Telefonistka can Auto Merge the promotion PR, saving the effort of merging the PR and preventing future changes from getting environment drift warning(TODO link).
+In those cases Telefonistka can auto-merge the promotion PR, saving the effort of merging the PR and preventing future changes from getting an environment drift warning (TODO link).

  This behavior is gated behind the `argocd.autoMergeNoDiffPRs` [configuration key](installation.md).